j-info/CTF/TryHackMe/2022-01-20 - Pickle Rick.md

 3rd ingredients: <REDACTED>
 ```

-And we now have all 3 ingredients allowing to get Rick out of the pickle he's in.
+And we now have all 3 ingredients allowing us to get Rick out of the pickle he's in.
 Ok that was a terrible joke I admit.

 ![](images/picklerick4.png)